cholmes/mapstory/manual/manual.rst

 To get started with building your own stories, you must first upload some data, referred to as StoryLayers in MapStory.
-A StoryLayer might stand on it's own or be used as part of a StoryMap containing multiple StoryLayers.
+A StoryLayer might stand on it's own or be used as part of a MapStory containing multiple StoryLayers.

 Before uploading your StoryLayers, please read this section to understand the currently supported data formats and tips that will make this process easier.